 For all analyses, clients with at least three CCAPS administrations, CCAPS data at their first session, and complete data on all moderators will be included.
-For clients starting near the ceiling on some subscales (Anxiety, Social Anxiety, Academic Distress, and Eating), off track alerts are not available.
-Clients who were not able to receive an off track alert were also removed from analyses.
+Clients starting near the ceiling on certain subscales (Anxiety, Social Anxiety, Academic Distress, and Eating) who were not able to receive an off track alert were removed from analyses.
 Only data from each client’s first 20 sessions were modeled.
-The cutoff of twenty sessions was chosen because the CCAPS report only provides graphical representation, expected treatment trajectories, and off track alerts for sessions through 20.
+The cutoff of twenty sessions was chosen because the CCAPS report only provides data based feedback for sessions through 20.
 Most clients seen in university counseling centers do not reach this maximum, and less than 5% of the included sample exceeded 20 sessions.

 Deterioration.
 First, the rate of deterioration, or reliable worsening, in each condition will be evaluated.
-For this analysis, all clients with at least two individual therapy appointments and two CCAPS administrations within 14 days of their first and last appointments respectively will be included.
-This ensures that the data captures the full effect of treatment.
 Clients will be classified as deteriorated if their change on a CCAPS subscale from first to last administration exceeds the subscale’s Reliable Change Index (RCI) in a negative direction, e.g., they worsen by more than the RCI of the scale (The Center for Collegiate Mental Health, 2019).
 The RCI is a method developed by Jacobson and Truax (1991) to determine whether change exceeds measurement error based on the reliability of the scale.
-Due to ceiling effects on each subscale, some clients start treatment with a score high enough that they are not able to deteriorate, beyond being unable to receive an off track alert.
+Due to ceiling effects on each subscale, some clients start treatment with a score high enough that they are not able to deteriorate.
 These clients will be removed from this analysis, and the reduced N for each subscale will be reported.

 Deterioration analyses will be modeled using two-level mixed effects logistic regressions for each CCAPS subscale, with clients nested within counseling centers.
 The models will include the dichotomous feedback variable, testing whether rates of deterioration differed by feedback condition.
-Additionally, random effects for the intercept and feedback variable will be included to test whether centers differ in their rate of deterioration and if the effect of feedback differed by center.
+Additionally, random effects for the intercept and feedback variable will be included to test whether centers differ in their rate of deterioration and if the effect of feedback on deterioration differed by center.
 The general model equation implemented across all subscales is presented here: